-For each grading, there will be a variety of self defence techniques, ground defence techniques, and techniques against multiple attackers.
+For each grading, ‘responsibility for your actions’ is tested as much as the syllabus is.
+There will be a variety of self defence techniques, ground defence techniques, and techniques against multiple attackers.
 There is also fitness that needs to be taken into account.
-While your instructors generously give their time to “build a better you”, as a student, you are responsible for learning and remembering all of your requirements.
+While your instructors generously give their time to “build a better you”, as a student, you must take responsibility for learning and remembering all of your requirements.
+This helps “build a better you”.

 In class, the instructors will always push the students to perform better than they think they can.
 This is our responsibility as instructors.
-We do this because we have been…and still are…the students ourselves.
-We are not perfect.
+We do this because we have been…and still are…students ourselves.
+The instructors are not perfect.
 We also have those little voices in our head telling us to stop.
 However, our experience has allowed us to push through this feeling many times.
 It is also this experience which we bring to the fore to ensure that you keep pushing towards your goals.

-However, although the instructors will help and guide as much as humanly possible, you must accept a sense of responsibility for your martial arts and life.
-Remember, you made the commitment to participate in classes.
-If you do not keep the commitment going, you will also quit in other areas of your life.
+Remember, the lessons you learn in the dojo help you with other areas of your life.
+As mentioned earlier, you made the commitment to participate in classes.
+If you do not keep the commitment going, you may also quit in other areas of your life.
 If you cannot keep the commitment going, how can you be the best leader, the best parent, or the best role model you can be?
-This is where martial arts is a great canvas for life.
-If you can demonstrate responsibility and commitment in the dojo, you can do it with other areas of your life.
+If you can demonstrate responsibility and commitment in the dojo, you can do it anywhere.

 Responsibility is something that can benefit every aspect of your life.
 You will start to think about the well being of others in all of your relationships.
 This shows a certain sense of compassion and service to others.
 In addition, you will become someone who can be relied upon, as you do what you say you are going to do.
 This is wonderful feeling knowing that others can really trust you….all because you are responsible.